-The veterans' Services Office in Building 2 on the Salem campus provides information and assistance to Veterans and eligible dependents on how to apply for, receive, and maintain eligibility for all VA educational programs.
+Our Veterans' Services Office in Building 2 on the Salem campus provides information and assistance to Veterans and eligible dependents on how to apply for, receive, and maintain eligibility for all VA educational programs.

-Chemeketa staff in the Veterans' Services Office will assist you in requesting an initial determination of eligibility for VA educational benefits and electronically submit your benefit request each term.
+Our staff in the Veterans' Services Office will assist you in requesting an initial determination of eligibility for VA educational benefits and electronically submit your benefit request each term.
 Courses you receive benefits for must be required for your stated Chemeketa degree or program as outlined in the college's academic catalog.
-The Veterans' Services Office monitors class registration, changes in enrollment status, applicability of classes taken
+We monitor class registration, changes in enrollment status, applicability of classes taken toward degree completion and your grades.
+We will notify VA of any changes that impact benefit payment status and amounts.